 - Even though they operate their own DNS server, some servers use public DNS like Google

 Simple Interface:SaferVPN achieves HD speeds.
 Reliably unblocks popular streaming content and has great digital privacy and security credentials.
 Lacks some popular features.
 Includes 30-day money back guarantee.

 Read our full SaferVPN review.

 Hide.me is a Malaysia-based VPN provider that keeps zero logs of users‘ activity and metadata.
 It’s one of the fastest VPNs we’ve tested to date.
-Users can choose from a variety of available protocols, although we recommend OpenVPN or IKEv2 for optimum security.
+Users can choose from various available protocols, although we recommend OpenVPN or IKEv2 for optimum security.
 Each VPN connection on those protocols nets you 256-bit AES encryption and perfect forward secrecy, more than enough to keep your security airtight.
-It’s not the most adept unblocker when it comes to geo-locked sites like Netflix, but for most Americans this won’t really matter.
+It’s not the most adept unblocker for geo-locked sites like Netflix, but for most Americans this won’t really matter.
 Certain servers are labeled for P2P filesharing activity.